Skip to main content

 1:40 – 2:40 Healing the Wounds: Transforming Family Trauma from Addiction - Tiffany Gormley, LIMHP, LMHP, LADC, Executive Director, Northpoint Recovery

-2:45 – 3:45 TBA - Sergeant Dean Christiansen, Drug Sergeant - Investigative Services, WING Drug Task Force Commander, Nebraska State Patrol
+2:50 – 3:50 Substance Use Trends in Nebraska’s Region 1: A Comparative Analysis of Local and Statewide Drug and Alcohol Issues- Sergeant Dean Christiansen, Drug Sergeant - Investigative Services, WING Drug Task Force Commander, Nebraska State Patrol

 Overdose Lifeline - Justin Phillips, MA